tum-ens/urbs/doc/theorydoc/AP_prob.rst

 commodities are intentionally excluded from the output manipulation.
 The reason for this is that they are typically directly linked to inputs as, e.g., CO2 emissions are linked to the fossil inputs.
-A manipulation of the output for environmental commodities would thus screw up the mass balance of carbon in this case.
+A manipulation of the output for environmental commodities would thus violate the mass balance of carbon in this case (e.g. coal).

-When the process in question is a process with part load behavior the equation for the time variable efficiency case takes the form:
+When the process in question is a process with part load behavior the equation for the time variable efficiency case takes the following form:

 .. math::
    &\forall p\in P^{\text{partload}}~\text{and}~ p \in P^{\text{TimeVarEff}},